 The isolation of the Canary Islands is greater than what might be expected from examining a map.
 The islands are relatively close to Africa (Morocco and Western Sahara); the closest island lies only 60 miles from the African coast while the farthest (La Palma) is 260 miles distant.
 However, the African coast is desertic and very unlike the moist Laurisilva forests of the windward sides of the higher Canary Islands.

 We could attempt a comprehensive description of the different environments in the Canary Islands but such information is available online and we won’t detail it here.
 We will highlight the unique aspects of the vegetation of the islands because they are the main reasons for a naturalist to visit the islands.
 We start will a summary of the key environments on the higher islands.
 The Canary Island research community has identified the following main ecosystems: coastal desert scrub, thermophilous woodland, laurel forest, pine forest, summit heath and summit scrub.
-Some of these are easily identified such as the coastal dry regions, the laurel forest and the pine forests.
+Some of these are easily identified by the casual traveler such as the coastal desert scrub, the laurel forest and the pine forests.
+Some others, like the thermophilous woodland, have been greatly altered on the islands where they occur and are not easily identified.
+The summit heath and scrub environments occur above the pine forests and will be seen by tourists ascending to higher volcanic landscapes above the pine forests on Tenerife and La Palma.

 The Laurisilva forests